Mangokazi/Python-Week-1/README.md

      -Learnt the use of operators which is to manipulate and perform actions on data.
 Did an exercise using arithmetic operators as well as operators with strings.

 *Data Structures
- -Did an intro to structures exercise.
+ *Did an intro to structures exercise.
- - Learnt about lists which may contain any data type, including a list within a list.
+ * Learnt about lists which may contain any data type, including a list within a list.
- - Lists may be useful when you need to  store large amount of data more efficienctly in memory.
+ * Lists may be useful when you need to  store large amount of data more efficienctly in memory.
- - Learnt what a dictionary, defined as a collection of key-value pairs.
+ * Learnt what a dictionary, defined as a collection of key-value pairs.
 Dictionaries are declared using curly braces and accessed using keys.
    **Lists:
     -myList = [1,2,3,4,5]
      myList = [3:] - Start from index 3 but the end is not specified so it displays all variables from index to the end.